 Mental health disorders represent a largely hidden but substantial proportion of the world's disease burden.
-Projections of the global burden of disease place depression as the second leading cause of disability-adjusted life years by 2020, and the incidences of post-traumatic stress disorders and other stress-related illnesses resulting from conflict and natural disasters are on the rise (WHO 2009).
+Projections of the global burden of disease place depression as the leading cause of disability-adjusted life years by 2030, and mental and substance use disorders are currently the leading cause of disability worldwide (WHO 2012).

 The Global Mental Health (GMH) Initiative coordinates research collaboration among faculty, maximizes educational opportunities, sponsors a speaker series, and funds pilot studies on an annual basis.

 - Shining a Light on Global Mental Health – Kathleen Sikkema

 - Post Traumatic Growth – Eranda Jayawickreme